 - Diagnosis of osteoporosis in patients with signs of osteoporosis on X-rays or MRIs.

 - Assessment of bone mass in patients with diseases or medications known to cause bone loss.

 - Assessment of bone mass prior to alternate therapy for patients unable to tolerate estrogen replacement therapy (i.e. patients with breast cancer or thrombophlebis).

 - Monitoring treatment efficacy.

 The bone densitometry test provides information about your risk of bone fracture in the same way a cholesterol test indicates risk of a heart attack.
 Your physician may use the results to decide treatment that includes diet, exercise, hormones, or other medications used to prevent bone loss.

 A needle localization biopsy is done when an abnormality is seen on a mammogram, but no lump has been detected on a physical exam.
 The biopsy is used to make a precise diagnosis and develop a treatment plan that is best for you.
-This can be done by the use of ultrasound guidance, mammography or MRI guidance.
-The procedure uses very thin needles to mark the location of an abnormal area of tissue, so that it can be sampled through surgery.
+This can be done by the use of ultrasound guidance, mammography.
+The procedure uses a small radar chip to mark the location of an abnormal area of tissue, so that it can be sampled through surgery.

 Ultrasound is an imaging test that sends high-frequency sound waves through your breast and converts them into images on a viewing screen.
 It is not used on its own as a screening test for breast cancer.
 Rather, our staff at the Women's Imaging Center uses it to complement and guide other tests.
 If an abnormality is seen on a mammogram or detected through a physical exam, ultrasound is the best way to find out if the abnormality is solid (such as benign fibroadenoma or cancer) or fluid-filled (such as a benign cyst).
 It cannot determine whether a solid lump is cancerous.